History and Co-Founders

-Waste Watch Ottawa (WWO) is a volunteer based organization which was founded by Duncan Bury, Bill Toms, Brian Tansey and Meg Sears as a response to shared concerns about the environment and municipal waste management in Ottawa and specifically about the poor performance of the City’s waste diversion programs.
-The ill-considered, technically and financially flawed City supported proposal by Plasco to build an incinerator in Ottawa was instrumental in bringing Waste Watch Ottawa’s attention to the City’s lack of focus and investment in the more environmentally appropriate and effective recycling and green bin organics programs.
+Waste Watch Ottawa (WWO) is a volunteer-based organization which was founded by Duncan Bury, Bill Toms, Brian Tansey, and Meg Sears as a response to shared concerns about the environment and municipal waste management in Ottawa and specifically about the poor performance of the city’s waste diversion programs.
+The ill-considered, technically and financially flawed city-supported proposal by Plasco to build an incinerator in Ottawa was instrumental in bringing Waste Watch Ottawa’s attention to the city’s lack of focus and investment in the more environmentally appropriate and effective recycling and green bin organics programs.

-contributing to a greening of the City by supporting the development of new and improved waste diversion programs and initiatives designed to minimize the amount of waste being disposed of and avoiding the greenhouse gas impacts associated with waste generation and waste disposal.
+Waste Watch Ottawa is committed to improving The City of Ottawa’s waste management practices and contributing to a greening of the city by supporting the development of new and improved waste diversion programs and initiatives designed to minimize the amount of waste being disposed of and avoiding the greenhouse gas impacts associated with waste generation and waste disposal.

-programs in Ottawa and works in partnership with other local environmental organizations such as Ecology Ottawa and the Community Associations for Environmental Sustainability (CAFES).
-WWO has, and will continue, to interact directly with City Council and City councillors to help ensure that decisions are made with full awareness of the waste diversion opportunities
+WWO continues to interact directly with city council, city councillors, and city staff and with organizations like Ecology Ottawa (https://www.ecologyottawa.ca/) and the Community Associations for Environmental Sustainability (CAFES) (https://www.cafesottawa.ca/) to help ensure that decisions are made with full awareness of the GHG impacts, waste diversion opportunities and of best practices.

 Waste Watch Ottawa – member of Ottawa’s Peoples Official Plan (POP) (POP Ottawa)